 TOMS Shoes was created by Blake Mycoskie, which came up with the one-for-one business model after traveling in Argentina when he found out kids were so poor that they couldn’t afford shoes.
 He decided to start a sustainable business model based on the principle of donating a pair of shoes for each pair of shoes sold.
 This business model has proved effective.
 In fact, in the last twelve months ended in March 2017, the company recorded $379 million in sales.
 Also, back in 2014, Bain Capital purchased 50% of the company, placing the valuation at $625 million.

 The value proposition involves three key partners: consumers, NGOs, and affiliates.
 Consumers that want a fashionable pair of shoes at an affordable price; while feeling they’re improving someone else lives are attracted by TOMS’ value proposition.
 NGOs are selected from time to time to distribute TOMS donations.
 While affiliates are recruited to help the company distributes its products even further.

 The business model has proved quite effective.
 In fact, the effort for the donations of shoes makes up for the momentum gained in sales.
 According to the estimates above TOMS Shoes donations effort for 2016, compared to net sales for 2017 was only 0.06%.
 Compared to Nike’s sales and marketing spending at 10.20% of total sales.
-That makes TOMS one-for-one way more effective than traditional !
+That makes TOMS one-for-one way more effective than traditional business models!